-- Improving logistic regression models is like improving linear regression models - Add variables and interactions that make sense - Add variables and interactions if they greatly increase R2, or if they improve residuals, etc. - Transform X variables to improve interpretation and fitting - Unlike lm(), glm() does not report R2.
-Instead it reports AIC: - AIC = -2log(likelihood) + 2(df) [small is good] - Like a likelihood ratio test, but penalized for the complexity of the model (df = number of regression coefficients)
+- Improving logistic regression models is like improving linear regression models - Add variables and interactions that make sense - Add variables and interactions if they greatly increase R2, or if they improve residuals, etc. - Transform X variables to reduce leverate and/or improve interpretation (functional form, etc.) - Unlike lm(), glm() does not report R2.
+Instead it reports AIC: - □ AIC = $-2\log(likelihood) + 2(df)$ - [small is good] - Like a likelihood ratio test, but penalized for the complexity of the model (df = number of regression coefficients)